 Impetigo occurs when certain types of bacteria infect the skin.
 This can occur in a few different ways, such as:

-- Impetigo is very contagious and can easily spread once it has been scratched.
+- Skin-to-skin contact with an individual who has impetig - impetigo is very contagious and can easily spread once it has been scratched

 What are the symptoms of impetigo?